CtripleU/alu-shell/init_files_variables_and_expansions/README.md

 ### Task 3 - Create a script that counts the number of directories in the PATH.

 ### Task 4 - Create a script that lists environment variables.

+### Task 5 - Create a script that lists all local variables and environment variables, and functions.